jessegmeyerlab/proteomics-tutorial/manuscript.md

 Both methods mentioned above do not consider the functional relationships among proteins put forth by network analysis; i.e., they assume functional independence.
 Topology-based enrichment methods incorporate this information by, for example, assigning an importance value to a set when its members also participate in a pathway or cluster together in a network [@PMID:24133454].
 In Figure {fig:enrich_methods}XI, it can be shown that topology-based methods consider non-significant hits (grey nodes) that other strategies may not pick up, due to their position in a network.

+### Other computational approaches: Network analysis, Isoform correlation analysis, Alphafold, BLAST, protein language models

+Additional computational analysis of a list of interesting proteins may uncover additional substructure, correlation or biologically useful hypothesis.
+Building a network between the proteins based on the experiments performed, might be a useful approach to identify additional structure.
+For example, co-expression network analysis can be used to build a network from these proteins [@DOI:10.3410/f.727201931.793589848].
+In these networks, proteins are nodes and edges describe relationships between those proteins.
+Network-specific methods can then be applied, such as community detection algorithms which could uncover clusters of proteins with shared functions [@DOI:10.1101/2020.06.21.163543; @DOI:10.1016/j.physrep.2009.11.002].

+One way the proteome generates complexity is through alternative-splicing, which results in protein isoforms [@https://doi.org/10.7554/eLife.34477].

+Recently, a number of tools have been proposed to identify peptide isoforms that are quantitatively different across conditions by using a principle called peptide correlation analysis [@DOI:10.1101/2020.12.22.423928; @PMID:33325715].
+The idea is that the quantitative behavior of peptides should match each other.
+If there are subgroups that behave coherently within the group but not across groups suggest that peptide may have come from a different proteoform.
+These approaches can be used to identify specific proteoforms that are functional across different conditions.

+For many, a protein’s structure reveals important functional details [@PMID:18429251].
+There are a plethora of approaches to predict a protein’s structure [@DOI:10.1073/pnas.1821309116; @DOI:10.1038/s41586-021-03819-2; @PMID:34282049].
+Recently, AlphaFold and RosettaFold have become dominant methods for predicting protein structures with high resolution [@DOI:10.1038/s41586-021-03819-2; @PMID:34282049].
+If intrinsically disordered domains are of particular interest, methods explicitly designed for this task are recommended [@PMID:23203878].
+Once a structure is obtained more elaborate computational methods might be useful such as docking or molecular dynamics [@PMID:21534921, @DOI:10.2147/AABC.S70333].
+These approaches can give insight into how protein or molecules fit together and the dynamics of a protein's structure (conformational heterogeneity).
+A complete discussion of these topics is beyond the scope of this section.

+Another way to obtain insights into a protein function is to look for protein with similar sequences or motifs.
+Using BLAST, a sequence alignment tool, one can align two or more protein sequences and determine their level of similarity [@PMID:2231712].
+For example, if a human protein of unknown function has a similar sequence to a yeast protein with known function this may be a starting place for the putative function of that protein.

+Novel approaches to representing the similarity of proteins have proved successful at predicting the functional properties of proteins.
+Protein language models seek to learn “representation” of proteins, these are usually numerical vectors that represent a protein sequence [@DOI:10.1038/s42256-022-00457-9, @DOI:10.1016/j.cels.2021.05.017].
+Abstractly, these vectors preserve protein similarity or a notion of “proteinness”.
+This usually means that two proteins that have a close vector may share similarities in protein function.
+These representations are also advantageous because they can easily become the inputs for machine learning algorithms to predict valuable protein properties; for example, thermal stability values [@PMID:32133759], protein-protein binding affinities [@DOI:10.1002/wcms.1448], secondary protein structure and more [@DOI:10.1073/pnas.201623911].

+3. Orthogonal experimental methods

 ## Methods for protein or peptide fractionation {.page_break_before}